w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility requirements for different types of audio and video content
 * design the placement and spacing for alternatives to multimedia content, such as transcripts, audio descriptions, captions, and sign language
-* design user experiences that consider transcripts, audio descriptions, captions, and sign language, including
+* design user experiences that consider audio descriptions of visual information, captions, transcripts, and sign language, including
   * mechanisms for turning on and off such alternatives
   * ways for users to interact with the alternatives
+* assess the need for designing a custom media player based on the project requirements and on existing media players supporting accessibility
 * design multimedia player controls that have clear and descriptive names, that are easy to find, and that are always reachable for users
 * design multimedia players that support different methods of interaction, including mouse, keyboard, touch, and voice
+* design mechanisms to mute and control the volume of auto-playing audio
 * design mechanisms to pause, stop, and hide moving, blinking, and auto-updating content, including animations and carousels
-* design mechanisms to mute or control the volume of auto-playing audio
 * identify related requirements for developers to programmatically associate alternatives and descriptions to their corresponding media content
 * identify related requirements for developers to include accessibility support for multimedia players
 * identify related requirements for content authors to provide appropriate text transcripts, captions, audio descriptions, and sign language